jwagner/simplex-noise.js/README.md

     value2d = simplex.noise2D(x, y);
 ```

-The ALEA PRNG can be found on [npm](https://npmjs.org/package/alea).
+The ALEA PRNG can be found on in the npm package [alea](https://npmjs.org/package/alea).

 ## node.js